joshua19881228/beautiful-jekyll/_posts/Computer_Vision/Reading_Note/2016-12-07-WiderResNet.md

 ---
 title: "Reading Note: Wider or Deeper: Revisiting the ResNet Model for Visual Recognition"
-category: ["Computer Vsion", "Reading Note"]
+category: ["Computer Vsion"]
+tag: "Reading Note"
 ---

 **TITLE**:  Wider or Deeper: Revisiting the ResNet Model for Visual Recognition